davidlampon/charts/README.md

 ### <a name="impressive"></a>Not required, but impressive

-A carrousel built form scratch would take around 3-4 hours of development which is completely out of the time window suggested for the development of the exercise.
+A carrousel built form scratch would take around 3-4 hours of development, which is completely out of the time window suggested for the development of the exercise.